How to set up a new GitLab repository¶

 It is a good idea to add a short project description.

-Your new project should be marked private and you should check the Initialize repository with a README box.
+Your new project should be marked private and you should check the Initialize repository with a README box (unless you are forking an existing repository).

 Next you should be taken to the project page.